braze-inc/braze-docs/_docs/_user_guide/intelligence/intelligent_timing.md

 # Intelligent Timing

 > This article covers how to implement Intelligent Timing in your campaigns and Canvases.
-For more details on Intelligent Timing and its benefits, check out our [Intelligent Timing](https://lab.braze.com/intelligent-timing) LAB course.
+For more details on Intelligent Timing and its benefits, check out our [Intelligent Timing](https://learning.braze.com/intelligent-timing) Braze Learning course.

 When [scheduling a campaign]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/), you can use Intelligent Timing (previously Intelligent Delivery) to deliver your message to each user when Braze determines that an individual is most likely to engage (open or click).